aimms/how-to/Articles/564/564-LocationIQ.rst

 *   Making multiple requests, and respecting the rate limit.

-The OpenAPI specification
+The OpenAPI Specification
 ---------------------------

 OpenAPI specifications can be found at various places, including `APIs.guru <https://apis.guru/>`_, `github <https://github.com/>`_,  and others.
 The one used in this article was found on `Github LocationIQ <https://github.com/>`_

-Reading tips for an OpenAPI specification
+Reading Tips for an OpenAPI Specification
 ----------------------------------------------

 An OpenAPI specification is written in a ``.json`` or ``.yaml`` file.